Our Timeline40 Years of New Beginnings

-The inaugural End Abuse Awareness Breakfast is held in April at the Junior League.
+The inaugural End Abuse Awareness Breakfast is held in April at The Junior League of Houston.

-AVDA hosts it first Camp Carefree at Camp Aranzazu for victim services clients and their children.
+AVDA hosts its first Camp Carefree at Camp Aranzazu for victim services clients and their children.

 Hurricane Harvey affects many clients and staff members, and AVDA establishes the AVDA Victim Relief Fund to assist current legal and counseling clients.

 AVDA expands into Fort Bend County with an attorney and paralegal at the United Way of Greater Houston – Fort Bend County Center.